dawapaljor/sft-report/src/pages/content/0-report.md

 ### Assault on Peng Xiaowei outside the Hyatt Regency Hotel

-The circumstances of the assault on Peng Xiaowei (彭小偉) were similar to those in other situations in which assaults occurred: He was surrounded and outnumbered by CCP supporters, and his phone was stolen.
+The circumstances of the assault on Peng Xiaowei (彭小偉) were similar to those in other situations in which assaults occurred: he was surrounded and outnumbered by CCP supporters, and his phone was stolen.
 This was the first reported theft of a protester’s phone in San Francisco during Xi Jinping’s visit.
 There would be several more phone thefts, especially the following day, the 17th, near the airport.
 This suggests that CCP supporters may have become more aware that photos and videos of them could potentially lead to their identification.
 Peng believes the assailants were deliberately targeting him for his phone and appeared to be cooperating to steal it.

 Peng was together with two others who held protest signs.
 Peng was filming, aware of the possibility of attack and wanting evidence.
 His companions’ placards were snatched away.
 Then someone behind Peng snatched his phone.
 He turned around and saw the person who took his phone throw it to someone else who quickly ran away.
 Peng wanted to pursue him but someone grabbed Peng by his clothes and pulled him back.
 Four or five others surrounded him and beat him on the head and various parts of his body.
 Police quickly intervened and removed Peng from the group.
 His backpack had also disappeared, but police helped him to recover it.<sup>[^199]</sup>